-(1) Pull out the main drain tube from the ink absorber box.
+(1) Pull out the main drain tubes from the joints on the maintenance unit.

-Note: Pinch the end of the main drain tube with a clip in order to prevent drained ink from leaking and the machine from getting stained with leaked ink.
+Note: Pinch the ends of the main drain tubes with a clip in order to prevent drained ink from leaking and the machine from getting stained with leaked ink.

-Note: Do not place the main drain tube that has been pulled out on the main PCB.
+Note: Do not place the main drain tubes that have been pulled out on the main PCB.
 If the PCB is stained with leaked ink, wipe it off with a dry cloth.

-- (2) Pull the ink absorber box up and out of the lower cover. - (3) Immediately set a new ink absorber box.
-Then replace the tube; that is, pull it off the joint on the rear of the maintenance unit and connect a new tube to the joint and new ink absorber box as shown below.
+- (2) Pull the ink absorber box (together with the main drain tubes) up and out of the lower cover. - (3) Immediately set a new ink absorber box and connect its new drain tubes to the joints on the maintenance unit and the ink absorber box.